- The Ten Commandments

 There is always so much speculation as to who is the real antichrist beast power (little horn) that enforces the mark of the beast.
 Many believe it to be one individual at the end of time.
 Is this true?
 Not even close!
 This is also not what all the early protestants believed either and that truth has been lost over the last few centuries.
 The real truth was even known by the translators of the King James Bible, Sir Isaac Newton and all the early Protestants.
 How did this truth get so lost?
 And why are there so few people who know the real truth on 666 the number of the Beast and the origin of 666?

-Those who are prepared to do a little research and study some history will be stunned to discover what the real truth is.
+Those who are prepared to do a little Bible study and research some history will be stunned to discover what the real truth is.
 You will probably ask yourself why more people don’t understand the real truth of Antichrist for example.
 But this is how our adversary works.
 He starts with a small lie and perpetuates this lie until it becomes so huge that most never entertain the idea of it ever being wrong.
 This even applies to some theologians today who first heard the enemies perpetuated lie in a traditionally accepted teaching without questioning it, and so tend to end up establishing their theology based upon that particular lie that has already become a mind set to them.

 The following pages are a scripture by scripture Bible commentary on each chapter of the book of Daniel and many historical quotes are given to reinforce the truth.